pingcap/docs-tidb-operator/en/deploy-on-gcp-gke.md

 ### Prepare a bastion host

 The LoadBalancer created for your TiDB cluster is an intranet LoadBalancer.
-You can create a [bastion host](https://cloud.google.com/solutions/connecting-securely#bastion) in the cluster VPC to access the database.
+You can create a [bastion host](https://cloud.google.com/solutions/connecting-securely#bastion) in the cluster VPC or using an external LoadBalancer to access the database.

 {{< copyable "shell-regular" >}}